martinrebo/martinrebo/docs/AI/Deeplearning.md

   * AWS SDK [Bedrock docs](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/bedrock.html)
 * [pip install Jinja2](https://pypi.org/project/Jinja2/)
   * Jinja is a fast, expressive, extensible templating engine.
 Special placeholders in the template allow writing code similar to Python syntax.
 Then the template is passed data to render the final document.

+## ChatGPT Prompt Engineering for Devs

+* Sylabus:
+  1. Guidelines
+  2. Iterative
+  3. Summarizing
+  4. Inferring
+  5. Transforming
+  6. Expanding
+  7. Chatbot

+#### Guidelines:
+  * 1. Write Clear and precise instructions
+  * 2. Get the model time to think

+* Tactics for Write clear and precise intructions
+  * Tactic 1: Use delimiters to clearly indicate distinct parts of the input
+    * Delimiters can be anything like: ```, """, < >, <tag> </tag>
+  * Tactic 2: Ask for a structured output
+  * Ask the model to check whether conditions are satisfied
+  * Tactic 4: "Few-shot" promptin
+* Tactics for Give the model time to think
+  * Tactic 1: Specify the steps required to complete a task, as for output format
+  * Tactic 2: Instruct to work out its own solution before rushing to conclusion
+* Model Limitations
+  * Hallucinations
+    * First find relevant information, then answer the question.

+* pip install Redlines: Diff text
+* pip install panel
+  * The powerful data exploration & web app framework for Python.

+## Javascript RAG Web Apps with Llamaindex

+* Sylabus
+  * into RAG
+  * Full-stack web app
+  * Advanced quereis with agents
+  * Prod-ready techniques

+* Create Query Engine
+  * This convenience function combines several components:
+    * Retriever
+    * Postprocessing
+    * Synthesizer

+## Leta - LLMs as OS: Agent Memory

+* Sylabus
+  1. Editable Memory
+  2. Understanding MemGPT
+  3. Building Agents with Memory
+  4. Programming Agent Memory
+  5. Agentic RAG and External Memory
+  6. Multi-agent orchestration

+* LLM context window
+  * LLM's have a context window (the set of tokens that go into the model) that is limited in size.
+That means we need to be smart about what we place into the context.
+Usually the context window for an agent is strucuted in a certain way.
+Depending on the agent framework, the structure will vary, but usually the context window contains:
+    - A system prompt instructing the agent's behavior
+    - A conservation history of previous conversations Because context windows are limited, only some of the conversation history can be included.
+Some frameworks will also place a recursive summary in the context, or retrieve relevant messages from an external database and also place them into the context.
+In MemGPT, we also reserver additional sections of the context for:
+    - A recursive summary of all previous conversations
+    - A core memory section that is read-writeable by the agent

+* Understanding MemGPT
+  * self-editing memory + inner thoughts + tool outputs + looping via heartbeats
+  * autonomous and self-improving
+  * Agent sate: Memories + tools + messages (MemGPT database)
+  * Context compilation: